3scale/porta/portafly/doc/ux_specs/product/create_product.md

     * Inline help:
       * Label include a `pf-icon-help` icon
       * Icon toggles a popover ([PF specs](https://www.patternfly.org/v4/documentation/react/components/popover))
-      * Popover includes content about the need for the system name to be unique
+      * Popover includes content about
+        * the need for the system name to be unique
+        * an alert to users about the system name not being editable once the product is created
     * Validation errors:
       * Not valid name on form submit
       * Name already exists on form submit